xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 The `snippet` field is used to inform the system about the content of the document; it is used as input to Xaynia to generate a mathematical representation of the document that we can use to match similar documents.

 For this reason, it is essential that the snippet clearly represents the content of the document.
 In this case, we took a few representative sentences from the document and used them as a snippet.
-If you intend to ingest larger documents the [preprocessing section](#document-preprocessing) contains examples about enabling the usage of a [summarizer](#summarizer) or [document splitting](#automatic-document-splitting).
+If you intend to ingest larger documents, the [preprocessing section](#document-preprocessing) contains examples about enabling the usage of a [summarizer](#summarizer) or [document splitting](#automatic-document-splitting).

 The `properties` field is completely optional.
 It can contain custom data that can be used for [filtering](#filters) and that the system will return when a document is part of the result of a query.